Posted by Cassyhttp://fedandfit.com/instant-pot-pot-roast/

 - Season the upward facing side with the rest of the sea salt, garlic powder, and pepper.
 After 10 minutes, flip the roast over.

-- Press the "keep warm/cancel" button and secure the lid of the Instant Pot in place with the pressure release nob flipped to "sealing" (the one pointing away from the control panel).
+- Press the "keep warm/cancel" button, add 1/2 cup water to the pot, and secure the lid of the Instant Pot in place with the pressure release nob flipped to "sealing" (the one pointing away from the control panel).

 - Press the "meat/stew" button and then press the "+" until the timer reads 85 minutes.